 To bet successfully on any sport you need to understand how that sport and the league in question operates.
 In the NHL there are 30 teams split into two conferences, the Western Conference and the Eastern Conference.
 Every team plays 82 games during the regular season, picking up two points for a win, one for an overtime or shootout loss, and zero for a loss in regulation.

-The eight teams with the highest point totals in each conference after the regular season is done are the teams that will enter the postseason.
-Teams are ranked by the number of points they’ve accumulated with the No. 1 seed taking on the No. 8 in their conference, the No. 2 playing the No. 7, and so on.
+The top three teams from each division automatically qualify for the playoffs.
+Then, the two teams with the best records, of the remaining teams, are awarded the final two spots.
+Teams are ranked by the number of points they’ve accumulated with the No. 1 seed taking on the second wild-card teamin their conference, the second division winner in the conference playing the first wild-card team.
+The No. 2 and No.3 teams from each division play one another.
 Each round is decided by a best of seven series where the first team to four wins advances to the next round.

 How to Choose Your Sportsbook